flame/blis/docs/BLISTypedAPI.md

        rtype*  asum
      );
 ```
-Compute the su of the absolute values of the fundamental elements of vector `x`.
+Compute the sum of the absolute values of the fundamental elements of vector `x`.
 The resulting sum is stored to `asum`.

 **Note:** The floating-point type of `asum` is always the real projection of the floating-point type of `x`.
 **Note:** This function attempts to mimic the algorithm for computing the absolute vector sum in the netlib BLAS routines `*asum()`.